melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 ![NoteStartDetectionPolicy-FirstNoteOn](images/Getting-objects-NoteStartDetectionPolicy-FirstNoteOn.png)

-So every _Note Off_ event will be combined with **first** free _Note On_ event into a note (events are processed one by one consecutively).
+So every _Note Off_ event will be combined with the **first** free _Note On_ event into a note (events are processed one by one consecutively).
 But if set `NoteStartDetectionPolicy` to [NoteStartDetectionPolicy.LastNoteOn](xref:Melanchall.DryWetMidi.Interaction.NoteStartDetectionPolicy.LastNoteOn), we'll get another picture:

 ![NoteStartDetectionPolicy-LastNoteOn](images/Getting-objects-NoteStartDetectionPolicy-LastNoteOn.png)

-So _Note Off_ events will be combined with **last** free _Note On_ event into a note.
+So _Note Off_ events will be combined with the **last** free _Note On_ event into a note.

 ## GetChords